Skip to content

 Applications for City and County of San Francisco jobs are only accepted through an online process.
 Visit https://careers.sf.gov/ and begin the application process.

-• Select the “I’m Interested” button and follow instructions on the screen
+• Select the “I’m Interested” button and follow the instructions on the screen.

 Applicants may be contacted by email about this recruitment and, therefore, it is their responsibility to ensure that their registered email address is accurate and kept up-to-date.
 Also, applicants must ensure that email from CCSF is not blocked on their computer by a spam filter.
 To prevent blocking, applicants should set up their email to accept CCSF mail from the following addresses (@sfgov.org, @sfdpw.org, @sfport.com, @flysfo.com, @sfwater.org, @sfdph.org, @asianart.org, @sfmta.com, @sfpl.org, @dcyf.org, @first5sf.org, @famsf.org, @ccsf.edu, @smartalerts.info, and @smartrecruiters.com).